UCalgaryPASA/ucalgarypasa.github.io/README.md

 View the website: [https://pasa.website](https://pasa.website)

-For quick development, an easy HTTP server to use is the build into python.
-Into the root directory, use:
+For quick development, an easy HTTP server to use is the one built into python.
+In the root directory, use:
 ```
 python -m http.server